beurar/Viceroys-STALKER-ALife/README.md

   also receive thematic names on their map markers.
 When no towns are nearby the names fall back to generic locations like the coast, a hill or a forest based on the surrounding terrain.
 * Anomalies only activate when players are nearby and go dormant when no one is in range.
-The activity grid system now checks map squares around players to toggle fields efficiently.
-You can adjust how many grid cells are simulated around each player with `VSA_activityZoneDepth`.
+Each field simply checks player distance and deactivates when nobody is close.

 ### Mutants
 * Spawns roaming mutant packs and ambient herds.